MagicDash91/Streamlit-Web-Application/README.md

 ## 7. PDF Document Analysis (Google Gemini)
 This project allow the user to analyse their PDF File.
 The user only need to upload their PDF File and put some additional sopwords for data cleansing.
 After that the system will give the Wordcloud Visualization and Bi-Gram Visualization and lastly Google Gemini will give some conclusion and Actionable Insight based on each Visualization

+## 8. Table Scraper Analysis (Google Gemini, BeautifulSoup)
+This project allow the user to analyze the table from the selected website link.
+The first thing the users have to do is they have to put the link to analyze and then the system will show all of the available table from the website.
+After that the user should select column for analysis and remove the unwanted rows.
+Lastly the Google Gemini will analyze the selected table and give some conclusion and actioonable insight based on the table